sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - Not all fields appear in all contexts.
 For example response with error messages may not contain fields for data, dimensions and attributes.

-# Field Guide to SDMX-JSON Objects
+# Field Guide to SDMX-JSON Data Message Objects

 ## message